niaid/NGS_Intro/notes/locus.md

 ## delete files - CAUTION!
 There is no recycling bin.
 Files removed are gone forever. (well, technically, Locus makes backups, but only once a day)
 rm file
 rm -r directory

+## print the content of a file to the screen
+cat file

+## make a new directory
+mkdir newdirectory

+## establish a new text file
+nano file

+## find the file/folder sizes in the current working directory
+du -sh *
 ```

 ### Locus-specific commands